 Know about CRM for Customers?!
 So here is an IRM for investors.

-There are quite a few existing systems in the market that can functionally serve as a tool for monitoring and controlling the various investors and leads, but personally, in the end, I found that simplicity is best, and the "Excel" system that I built has been with me for six years now and with great success.
+There are quite a few existing systems in the market that can functionally serve as a tool for monitoring and controlling the various investors and leads.
+Still, personally, in the end, I found that simplicity is best, and the "Excel" system I built has been with me for six years now and with great success.

-The system helps me monitor and keep track of the various investment processes, based on the information, the basics, and the methodology I described in this guide.
+The system helps me monitor and keep track of the various investment processes based on the information, the basics, and the methodology described in this guide.
 Working with this "system" will significantly improve your investment process, including leveraging your positioning with investors.

 The system structure, the working method and even the template file of the system for your professional use - I will write and publish soon.
 So stay in touch.